alphagov/di-accounts-pds-hackathon/README.md

 other person's.
 These VCs link to each other and would allow us to build a graph of users who have vouched for each other to aid in things like fraud detection.

+## How far did we get?

+The 'request a vouch' journey works as described above.
+We had to include a question to ask for the voucher's WebID; in reality we would just ask for the email address and look up the voucher's WebID based on that.
+The app stores the `VouchRequest` VC, but we've not tried to decode or use the contents of that VC at all.

+The 'vouch for someone' journey can be clicked through, but it doesn't interact with the user's PDS at all.

 ## Running the prototype app

 1. Run `npm ci` to install dependencies